 - Milk: Whole milk is best.
 2%, 1%, or nondairy milk work in a pinch.
 Do not use nonfat milk.
 Don’t use buttermilk.
 (You could use buttermilk if replacing both the sour cream AND milk, but the muffins taste a little spongy that way.
 Best to use sour cream and whole milk.)

 - Recipe excerpted from Sally’s Baking Addiction.
 This version includes more chocolate chips and the addition of vanilla extract for a little extra flavor.
-The cookbook version also uses plain yogurt, but you can use sour cream as noted here. *Reprints of the book note the correct gram measurement for cocoa powder, which is 45g.
+The cookbook version also uses plain yogurt, but you can use sour cream as noted here.

 Keywords: double chocolate muffins